SkilletElveti/iOS-Code-Challenge/README.md

 Dummy cell animations are created using the skeleton pod.
 If the image fails to download then a placeholder image is loaded and on the details screen a error gif is displayed using swiftyGIF pod.
 Likwise if any textual data is empty then a default string "Unavailable" is loaded.

+This is an Universal App with deployment target of iOS Ver 12.4.